 CLIMATE: In this scenario, we implement climate change impacts on land productivity, agricultural labor productivity, construction labor productivity, human health and tourism following Roson and Sartori (2016).
 This approach has been implemented previously in contributions to the World Bank’s Country Climate and Development and Circular Economy reports (Banerjee et al., 2025, 2024)

 CLIMAGRI: This scenario simulates the adoption of climate adapted agricultural technologies for crops and livestock for enhanced productivity.
 In 2022, there were 300,000 ha of cropland in climate adapted agriculture.
 This scenario simulates an increase of 500,000 ha by 2030.
 In the case of livestock and pastureland, from a base of 21,323 ha in 2022, the area would be expanded by 7,000 ha.
 The total investment is equal to $31,750,000.
 Data requirements: What are estimated increases in crop and livestock productivity arising from the implementation of more sustainable climate adapted technologies?
 A 1% increase in productivity of crops and 1.5% for livestock (for example)?
 What are the technologies?
 Usually, we obtain this information from agricultural research station reports and peer reviewed papers.
 Ideally the sources would be from Zambia- if available.
+[MC: Do we know the crops and livestock sector that would be impacted?
+The other document makes reference to maize and soybeans, but I wonder if we can extrapolate to all crops.]
+OB: Yes, let’s extrapolate to all sectors.
+It is the best we can do for now.
+[MC2: It’s a strong assumption.
+Unless you say otherwise, I’ll use the last part of the section and assume that the increase in yields is 2% and applies to all crops and livestock sectors.]

 IRRIGAGRI: This scenario simulates the establishment of 2,600 ha of irrigated agriculture between 2025 and 2030.
 The total investment is equal to US$79,800,000.
 Data requirements: here we would want to know the number of hectares by crop that are currently under irrigation and the volume and value of their production for a recent year.
+[MC: The information in the other document is not enough to define the scenario.
+Specifically, we need information for non-maize crops and we need to know the expected change in yields due to irrigation.]
+OB: I will request data on: 1.
+What are the top 3 irrigated crops and what is the output and value of production of each.
+2. What is the percent difference in yields for each crop when comparing irrigated with rainfed production.
+This would be sufficient?
+[MC: Yes, we could do some calculations with this data.]

 AFFORDEFOR: This scenario simulates the reduction in the rate of deforestation from 172,000 ha/yr (2018) to 120,000 ha/yr between 2025 and 2030.
 In addition, 600,000 hectares will be regenerated (Ministry of Green Economy and Environment, 2024) and 60,000 ha will be reforested.
 The total investment is equal to US$30,300,000.
 Data requirements: the annual cost of reducing and avoiding additional deforestation.